ids-s1-20/project-x404_pagenotfound/proposal/proposal.md

-As a team we choose to use the Volcano Eruptions data set from the tidytuesday package for our package, due to the interesting nature of the data, and …. –large data set therefore can answer many data analytical questions, variety of variables – large number of both observations and variables –mix of both continuous and categorical variables
+As a team we choose to use the Volcano Eruptions data set from the tidytuesday package for our package, due to the interesting nature of the data, and …. –large data set therefore can answer many data analytic questions, variety of variables – large number of both observations and variables –mix of both continuous and categorical variables

 The data in the Volcano eruption dataset comes from the Smithsonian Institution’s Global Volcanism Program (GVP), which reports on the